 ‘The Rainbow’ by Christina Rossetti is a short ten-line poem that is contained within one block of text.
 The lines follow an interesting rhyme scheme that mostly depends on assonance, or vowel rhyme.
 The pattern is ABCBABDBCB.

 In regards to the rhythm, there is also a distinctive pattern.
 The majority of the lines are written iambic trimeter.
 This means that the lines contain three sets of two beats.
 The first of these is unstressed and the second is stressed.
 A perfect example of this metrical pattern working is in line two.

-There are a few lines which do not conform to this pattern.
-Lines three, five, seven and nine are in iambic tetrameter.
+There are a few lines that do not conform to this pattern.
+Lines three, five, seven, and nine are in iambic tetrameter.
 This means that there are four, instead of three, sets of two beats per line.
 The rhythm remains the same, the lines are simply longer.